Super-Protocol/docs/docs/developers/deployment_guides/tunnels/static_content.md

 ## Setting up Tunnel Client

+### SSL certificate

+Generate SSL certificate as per [Step 1](./preparing) of the Guide and place the SSL certificate and SSL private key files to the */superprotocol-test-website/* folder.
+Rename them as `cert.crt` and `private.pem`.

 ### Content structure

-Create a new directory for Tunnel Client configuration files.
-This is the target file structure that we will set up:
+Create a new directory */superprotocol-test-website/* for Tunnel Client configuration files with this file structure:

 ```
 ├── config.json